mickyjm/mickyjm.github.io/essays/alloy-release-notes-1.md

   </li>
   <li><strong>Default Profile Images</strong>
   <br />
   Give users a few images to select from as a profile picture.
+Having implemented something similar in a previous project, I will bring over the code and improve it to be able to give users a selection of images to use for their profile.
   </li>
   <li><strong>Ability to Upload a Profile Image</strong>
   <br />
-  Give users the ability to upload their own profile picture.
+  After implementing default images, we want to give people the ability to upload their own image.
   </li>
 </ul>